CrashOps/Flutter-Example/README.md

     // If you're willing to create logs in debug crashOps.isEnabledInDebugMode = true;
-    // If you wish to upload logs CrashOps servers crashOps.setClientId(
+    // If you wish to upload logs to CrashOps servers crashOps.setClientId(
         "the-client-id-you-received-from-crashops-customer-support");
-    // If you wish to upload logs CrashOps servers crashOps.setMetadata({"yo": "that's my awesome app!"});
+    // If you wish to add more details in each log crashOps.setMetadata({"yo": "that's my awesome app!"});

-    try {
-      // Platform messages may fail, so we use a try/catch PlatformException.
-    } on PlatformException {
-      print("Error!");
-    }
   }

   ...